mongoose-os-apps/sonoff-basic-openhab/README.md

 ### Features

 * LED blink pattern to indicate connectivity
-* On board button to control switch manually in case of no connectivity
+* On board button to toggle the switch manually in case of no connectivity
 * Bounce protection
 * Device local schedule timer
+* Countdown timer to toggle the switch
 * Switch ON duration counter for energy consumption analysis
 * Night Mode to turn off status LED
 * Web interface for setting up WiFi SSID and password
-* Reset to firmware defaults with on board button
+* Reset to firmware defaults by holding the on board button for over 5 seconds

 ### Configuration options